BNN-UPC/datanetAPI/README.md

   * TimeDis: time distribution used by the flow.
   * TimeDistParams: dictionary with the parameters of the specific time distribution.
     * EqLambda: average bits per second to generate.
     * AvgPktsLambda: average number of packets of average size generated per time unit.
+    * PktsLambda: Number of packets average size generated per time unit.
     * MinPktLambda: minimum number of packets of average size generated per time unit.
     * MaxPktLambda: maximum number of packets of average size generated per time unit.
     * StdDev: Standard deviation of the normal of the interarrival time.